|Reproductive and Sexual Rights|

 Ferris and Dr. Kiera Ladner (Political Studies) received $491,877 in 2013 from the Social Sciences and Humanities Research Council for a project titled “Anti-violence and marginalized communities: knowledge creation through digital media.”

-The Centre for Human Rights Research is supporting Ferris and sex worker activist Amy Lebovitch to co-edit a book on Research and Development for Sex Worker Activism in Canada.
+The Centre for Human Rights Research supported Ferris and sex worker activist Amy Lebovitch to write a book on Street Sex Work and Canadian Cities.

 New approaches to assisted human reproduction in Canada

 Centre for Human Rights Research director Karen Busby thinks B.C. is on the right track with surrogacy law.
 See her opinion column and a summary and podcast of her September 2013 seminar about parentage issues.

 Busby co-edited a special issue of the Canadian Journal of Women and the Law devoted to feminist approaches to assisted human reproduction.

 The Supreme Court of Canada’s ruling in December 2010 that some aspects of the federal Assisted Human Reproduction Act violated provincial jurisdiction should have re-opened the debate in Canada about what legal regimes should govern the use of reproductive technologies.
 However, provincial governments have been reluctant to step in and fill the gaps on this controversial issue, while a black market in human eggs, sperm and surrogacy flourishes.
 Meanwhile, the Assisted Human Reproduction Agency was eliminated in the 2012 federal budget.